Windows 7 Forums

 NOTE: When you click/tap on the Show/Hide Hidden Files context menu item using this option, you will hear the notify.wav file play only if Window Media Player is set as the default program for .wav files.
 If you do not have Window Media Player turned on in Windows Features, then you will get an error instead of the sound playing.

-A) Click/tap on the Download button below to download the file below, and save it to your desktop.
+A) Click/tap on the Download button below to download the file below, and go to step 6 below.

 NOTE: This includes all "hidden files, folders, or drives" and "hidden protected operating system files".